marcostl/frontend-coding-challenge/marcos-torres-report.md

   - Later I noticed that it might happen that the only item of the last page is deleted and would leave the navigator state inconsistent.
 I added a useEffect hook to correct this edge case.
 - Implement the `PageNavigator` component and modify the `NewDataForm` so it sets some location state and the app will navigate to the last page when the addition of the data is completed.
   - I could have had implemented this behvaiour for the `EditDataForm`. but I discarded it for simplicity purposes.
 Also, the `EditDataForm` component would need to be aware of the page where the data that's being edited is.

+#### 23rd Feb ~18:30 - ~20:50
+- Fix the page numbers on the PageNavigator as they were 0-indexed instead of 1-indexed
+- Add `Toast` component that will be later used for the undo functionality
+  - I've decided to use a portal as the toast should not be part of the *normal* DOM tree and should not interfere with it
+- Add an undo reducer.
+  - I thought at the begninning about creating a custom hook to contain the logic of the undo feature but it became quite unamanageable quickly so I switched back to the old reliable `useReducer` which worked like a charm.
+The undo state contains information about both the data removed and the UI state as they're tight together.
+  - The state contains information about all data removed.
+This has been left like this on purpose.
+    - Future versions of the aplication might allow the user to undo even after the 10s have passed
+    - I'm aware that this can pose a problem in terms of memory usage if the user decides to remove a lot ot items.
+This could be easily fixed by limiting the maximum amounts of item in the state.
+I haven't dont it to avoid overcomplicating the solution.
+  - The undo implementation returns the removed data to the end of the list.
+There is some but not sufficient user feedback when the undo has been completed if the user is not on the page where the data is added back.
+One solution would be to move the user to the page where the data has been added.
+Again, I haven't implemented this feature for clarity purposes.